undercodeorg/v.1.2/README.md

 The undercode project is an open-sourced one, open to all developers who wish to contribute and help grow the technology (programming/web design) ecosystem.

 # NB:
-While this project is open-source, anyone can contribute as long as you have an intermediate knowledge of programming.
+While this project is open-source, anyone can contribute as long as you have an intermediate knowledge of programming and how the web works.
 Welcome to the undercode team!

 The undercode team ☕